Macrometacorp/docs/docs/cep/tutorials/filtering-data.md

     CREATE STREAM InputTempStream (deviceID long, roomNo string, temp double);
     ```

-   >* For more information about defining input streams to receive events, see the [Consuming Data](./consuming-data.md).

 4. Define an output stream `Room2233Stream` to emit the result

     ```sql